jlumbroso/prog-exam-room-allocation/src/PE1.md

 % javac-introcs ZoomRooms.java
 % java-introcs ZoomRooms greedy 3

-Room: 1
+Room: 0
 -------
 ```

 There are two command line arguments given here (the string `greedy` and the number 3.
 The first one tells the program which assignment algorithm to use (`greedy` in this case, and the other two options are `robin` and `random`).
 The second argument is the maximum number of students the teacher wants in each room (3 in this case).

-Also possibly helpful is a debugging function (`debug`) that tells you the state of some variables in the main function, which can be triggered by appending `-debug` to the name of the algorithm, like this:
+Also possibly helpful is a debugging function (called `debug`) that tells you the state of some variables in the main function.
+It can be triggered by appending `-debug` to the name of the algorithm.
+So to show this special output, use the algorithm name `greedy-debug`, `robin-debug` or `random-debug`, like this:

 ```
 % java-introcs ZoomRooms greedy-debug 3